avantree123/OpenglViewer2/README.md

 to move next project, setting the project as starting project.

-# results in each folders.
+- screen captures of results are in each folder.